andrew-rayco/hihi-2017/ee/andrew-condon/3-reflection.md

 I've heard a lot about Grid, so I'm gonna take that for a Hello World too.

-Centering with CSS
+Centering with CSS,
-Absolute and relative positioning
+Absolute and relative positioning,
-Flexbox
+Flexbox, and
-Grid
+Grid.